 Whether you want a fire for warmth, ambiance, or to cook over (the best use of a fire), your flammable material won’t light itself.

 For myself, the main reason to own a Looft Lighter is to start my charcoal burning in a kettle grill, hibachi, or kamado.
-If it works as advertised, it should be much easier and faster than lighting starter cubes with long matches or a butane lighter and less toxic and food-destroying than soaking everything in lighter fluid.
+It works as advertised, so is much easier and faster than lighting starter cubes with long matches or a butane lighter, and less toxic and food-destroying than soaking everything in lighter fluid.

 It works almost equally well with lump charcoal and briquettes.